alan-turing-institute/spc-hpc-pipeline/README.md

   -h, --help            show this help message and exit --upload_files UPLOAD_FILES
                         Path to files to be uploaded to batch container and used to run the script.
-  --script_file_name SCRIPT_FILE_NAME
+  --submodules SUBMODULES
+                        Path where submodules are stored which are used by scripts --script_file_name SCRIPT_FILE_NAME
                         Name of bash script to be ran on jobs, should exist in the path provided by '--upload_files' --lads [ALIST ...]
 LADs codes to be ran in parallel, one code per task.
 Examples: --lads E06000001 E06000002 E06000003 E06000004